TanLiangMing/REDesign-ACE_SCDFXIBM/README.md

 2. Integrate local devices by adding devices to the IoT platform.
 Set Device type, Device ID and authentication token.
 ![Add](pics/Add.JPG)

-3. Using the IBM Cloud CLI, push a web application onto the IBM Cloud
+3. Using the IBM Cloud CLI, push a web application onto the IBM Cloud	using IBM Cloud CLI

 ![loud_push](pics/loud_push.JPG)

 4. IoT devices can connect and send data to the IoT platform via the cloud web application